Terms of Business

 l) in the case of a call off contract, the Company may terminate such Contract by 30 days’ notice in writing without the necessity of giving a specific reason(s) for the termination.

-With regard to paragraphs (i) and (j) above, the judgment of the Company as to whether there is a threat of violence and/or whether the working environment is or becomes unsafe shall be final and binding upon the Client.
+With regard to paragraphs (i), (j) and (m) above, the judgment of the Company as to whether there is a threat of violence and/or whether the working environment is or becomes unsafe and / or there will be a (potential) conflict of interest shall be final and binding upon the Client.

 If the Company terminates a Contract for any of the above reasons then without prejudice to any other rights and remedies the Company may have, the Client will on demand pay the Company’s fees and disbursements in respect of all Services performed up until the date of termination and save in respect of termination arising as a result of part (f) above, for all costs irrevocably incurred as a result of the termination and for loss of profits.